 Yeah, that’s their advice: draw that owl.
 Figure it all out for yourself.

 But that’s ridiculous and useless, isn’t it?
-You didn’t seek out the advice of experts because you wanted to figure it out yourself.
-You wouldn’t even be combing through Google results like this if you wanted to figure it out yourself.
+You don’t seek out the advice of experts because you want to figure things out for yourself.